Hans von Spakovsky: Immigration

 Von Spakovsky praised the Supreme Court's decision to partially allow President Trump's executive order banning travel from seven predominantly Muslim countries to go into effect pending Supreme Court review of the case.
 Von Spakovsky termed the decision a big victory for the administration.
-According to The Washington Post, von Spakovsky's support for the Muslim ban "appeared to be a departure from von Spakovsky's earlier beliefs that America has a role in the world to accept refugees, like his parents."
+According to The Washington Post, von Spakovsky's support for the travel ban "appeared to be a departure from von Spakovsky's earlier beliefs that America has a role in the world to accept refugees, like his parents."

 Von Spakovsky has said that sanctuary policies contribute to crime.

-Von Spakovsky said in July 2015 that the Obama administration had released "134,000 (criminal) aliens... in just the past two years."
+Von Spakovsky said in July 2015 that the Obama administration released "134,000 (criminal) aliens... in just the past two years."
 PolitiFact found that the statement was half-true and had several flaws: "About half of von Spakovsky's total, 66,000, involved convicted criminals who had completed their sentences but remained in custody pending deportation.
 For some large fraction of that group, perhaps as high as 45 percent, it was a court ruling that drove the release, not a decision by the administration.
 Regarding the other half of von Spakovsky's total, 68,000, it is likely that in most cases ICE decided not to pursue deportation.
 However, some portion of that group might not have been deportable, and some portion might have continued to serve out a locally imposed sentence and not been released."

-Fairfax County

-Von Spakovsky was vice-chairman of the Fairfax County, Virginia board of elections in 2012.